tuzhucheng/Castor/mp_cnn/README.md

 | Paper                            | 0.764  | 0.827  |
 | PyTorch using above config       | 0.777  | 0.821  |

-This are the TrecQA raw dataset results.
+These are the TrecQA raw dataset results.
 The paper results are reported in [Noise-Contrastive Estimation for Answer Selection with Deep Neural Networks](https://dl.acm.org/citation.cfm?id=2983872).

 ## WikiQA Dataset